Alan-Miller/http-mini/README.md

 * In the `services` folder, create a file called `getTroops.js`.
 * Import `axios`.
 * Create and export a function called `getTroops`.
-It will be very similar to the `getEnemies` service.
+It will be very similar to the `getEnemies` function.
   * Use `axios.get`.
   * The URL route is `/defenses`.
     <details>